whoisoscar/CoinGecko-Scraper/README.md

 **To-do**
 --
-- [ ] Integrate official CoinGecko API for basic info
+- [ ] Replace parts of code with official CoinGecko API for easier readability and stability
+- [ ] Add hyperlinks to found exchanges for easier accessability